WebexCC-SA/LAB-3354/docs/lab3_queueScroller.md

     Set the URL: <copy>https://api.wxcc-us1.cisco.com/search</copy>
 > Open the Docs pane and add the query for task using the ADD QUERY button
 > Remove the has section
-> Remove the intervalInfo section
+> Remove the intervalInfo and pageInfo sections
 > Remove all fields in the tasks section except lastQueue and aggregation
 > After lastQueue add: <copy>{name}</copy>
 > After aggregation add: <copy>{name value}</copy>
-> In the Arguments section of the query, remove the lines for aggregation and aggregationInterval
+> In the Arguments section of the query, remove the lines for aggregation, aggregationInterval, and pagination
 > Click the suitcase icon and select Prettify
 >
 > ---